 Sorry; now I am making you self-reflective (perhaps unfortunately so).

 So now we have this new thing in which we believe: consciousness or mind.
 What the heck is that?
-We only know we are conscious right now because we were not conscious when we were asleep.
-So does this mean that consciousness depends on not-consciousness?
-That the mind depends on its nonexistence?
+We only know we are conscious right now because we believe we were not conscious when we were asleep.
+So does this mean that experiencing consciousness depends on not being consciousness?
+That the existence of mind depends on its nonexistence?
 That is a pretty strange phenomenon.

 It is not as if this oddity is a new thing, a modern thing that only troubles over-educated elderly white guys like me.
 We have this 1,500 year old story from China about a conversation between the 1st and 2nd Zen ancestors: